Dave-team/Knowledge-base/Business-Intelligence/Templates and processes.md

     - Square area chart
 - What is the source of data behind the visualization?
 SFDC?
 ZenDesk?
 There may be more than one.
 - What interactions/drill downs are required?
 Example: I'd like to be able to dig into the specific opportunity details (owner, account owner, IACV).
 I'd also like to be able to filter by region.
 - Any caveats or details that may be helpful?
+Please share links to any related docs that can help give context into what you've been looking at or how you are approaching this question (e.g. Looks, Google Sheets, etc)

 ### Visualization / dashboard update request
 - What is the original dashboard?